ardos-os/rlay/README.md

 - Touch, wheel, and touchpad scrolling with momentum and overscroll
 - Floating elements attached to a parent, root, or element
 - Direct retained trees and an immediate-mode frame builder

+## Downsides

+The main downsides of `rlay` compared to clay is that it doesn't support `#[no_std]`, embedded environments and it doesn't use an arena allocator.

+Adding it from the start would add friction to the development of the library and I wouldn't really use `#[no_std]` support for my use case, so I prioritized it out.
+This may change in the future.

 ## Usage